marcov64/Lsd/Readme.txt

 LSD is only supported in mac computers as a native macOS (Aqua) application.
 There is no longer support for X11.

-If using macOS 10.12 (Sierra) or newer, you MUST use the "add-shortcut-mac.sh" command above to remove LMM and LSD from the system quarantine.
+You MUST use the "add-shortcut-mac.sh" command above to remove LMM and LSD from the system quarantine.
 Failing to do so will prevent from using LSD as a native macOS application.

 If you delete or cannot create the LSD shortcuts, you can still run the app named LMM located inside the LSD installation directory (double click it in Finder) to open LMM/LSD, or try to rerun the "add-shortcut-mac.sh" script to recreate the shortcut.